-The statement of net position presents financial information on all of the Library's assets, liabilities, and deferred inflows/outflows of resources, with the difference reported as net position.
+The statement of net position presents financial information on all of the Library's assets, liabilities, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Library is improving or deteriorating.